erinhengel/readability/README.md

 ```bash
 python 1-update-textatistic.py
 ```
-You will be alerted when the ReadStat and NBERStat tables in `read.db` have been successfully updated.
+You will be alerted when the ReadStat and NBERStat tables in `read.db` have been successfully updated with the newly calculated readability statistics.

 `1-update-textatistic.py` was last run on 13 August 2021 on a 4-core Intel-based iMac running MacOS version 11.5.
 Computation took 1 minute and 59 seconds to run.